ITA - EN

 1) The Industrial Canal and the Villoresi Canal are born from this dam, thanks to which the waters of the Naviglio Grande are fed

 2) Origin of the name: The first version derives from the meaning as “missing bread”, as the economic effort for its realization would not have brought the right benefits in terms of irrigation.
-The second version, on the other hand, is older and speaks of this locality as rich in dangerous rapids, where the boatmen, who transported goods to Milan, often, overturning, lost their cargo or “Pan Missed” or Panperduto.
+The second version, on the other hand, is older and consider this area as rich in dangerous rapids, where the boatmen, who transported goods to Milan, often lost their cargo or “Pan Missed” or Panperduto.

-3) Inside the Museo delle Acque there is a map of the territory on a scale of 1: 1500, which goes from Sesto Calende, where the Ticino exits from Lake Maggiore, to Vizzola Ticino, near Malpensa Airport, in the south. of the dam.
+3) Inside the Museo delle Acque there is a map of the territory on a 1: 1500 scale, which represents the area from Sesto Calende to Vizzola Ticino, near Malpensa Airport, in the south of the dam.